 The famous Ganga Sagar Mela is an important event during Makar Sankranti, held at the head of River Ganges, in West Bengal, lac of devotees visit this place to take holy dip in Ganges to nullify the ill effects of their sinful deeds.
 This day is celebrated as Poush Parbon, Maghara Domahi, Bhogali Bihu festival in West Bengal, Assam, Uttarayana Makar Sankranti in Orissa, Pongal in Tamil Nadu and Makaravilakku at Sabarimala,in Kerala.

-The Uttarayana Punya kal or Uttarayan Punyakalam (holy bath) begins with the Movement of planets in the sky in real time of Sun in Capricorn (Makar Rashi).
-Lac of pilgrims rise early in the morning, take ritual bath at Sangam in Allahabad, offer Arghya to Lord Surya, chant Surya Mantra and perform different rituals on this day.
+The Uttarayana Punya-kal or Uttarayan Punyakalam (holy bath) begins with the Movement of planets in the sky in real time of Sun in Capricorn (Makar Rashi) or Makar Sankranti.
+Lac of pilgrims rise early in the morning, take ritual bath at Sangam in Allahabad or at other holy river banks, offer Arghya to Lord Surya, chant Surya Mantra and perform different rituals on this day.

 The days after Makar Sankranti are considered good for starting all auspicious events with the end of inauspicious month of Kharmas.

 Surya Beej Mantra